 - Unsubscribe.
 Try to limit the email ‘noise’ by unsubscribing to all publications that you haven’t read in a certain period of time, depending on the frequency of the publication.
 If you want to check in with a particular blogger or business, put the site in your browser favourites and check in when you have a spare few moments.
-You probably won’t even miss knowing what Lady Gaga is up to, and you’ll definitely lessen the burden of a bloated inbox.
+You probably won’t even miss that email, and you’ll definitely lessen the burden of a bloated inbox.

 - Delete.
 If you are starting to feel weighed down by all those unread email messages in your ‘Later Reading’ folder, delete.
-What are you missing in the grand scheme of things–an email telling you 5 things you should never do on Twitter?
-I can assure you the cure for cancer is not in one of those deleted emails.
+What are you missing in the grand scheme of things?
+If a lot of time has passed and you still haven’t read them, I can assure you, you won’t miss those deleted emails.

 But think of it from the sender’s point of view.
 He or she is probably wondering:

 - Did she receive my email?
 Is she working on the task I have given her?
-Am I going to have to, heaven forbid, do it myself?
+Am I going to have to do this task myself?

-- Why doesn’t he respond to my email, is he offended by my suggestions that he use a more effective deodorant?
+- Why doesn’t he respond to my email, is it something I said (wrote)?